 Christian Overman credits Dr. Albert E. Greene, Jr., author of Reclaiming the Future of Christian Education, for shaping much of his thinking in graduate school while earning his Masters of Education degree at Seattle Pacific University, with an emphasis on the Philosophy of Christian Education.

 While a school principal, Overman wrote his first book, Assumptions that Affect Our Lives, which was published by Tyndale House in 1989, under the title, Different Windows.

-Overman later studied under Chuck Colson, in the Colson Fellows Program, where he was further encouraged to shape the course of human history by building a biblical view of work and human flourishing into the hearts and minds of K-12 students, who would learn to approach their daily work (present and future) as the very work of God, engaging in God's First Commission to manage and steward the things of earth as image-bearers of God (Gen. 1:26-28), no matter what their age.
+Dr. Overman later studied under Chuck Colson, in the Colson Fellows Program, where he was further encouraged to shape the course of human history by building a biblical view of work and human flourishing into the hearts and minds of the next generation, who would learn to approach their daily work (present and future) as the very work of God, engaging in God's First Commission to manage and steward the things of earth as image-bearers of God (Gen. 1:26-28), no matter what their age.